microsoft/vscode-docs/docs/java/java-project.md

 ### Resolve unknown type

-The maven extension also supports searching Maven Central to resolve unknown type in your code.
-You can achieve this easily by clicking the link in hover.
+The Maven extension also supports searching Maven Central to resolve unknown types in your source code.
+You can do this by selecting the **Resolve unknown type** link shown on hover.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/maven-resolve-unknown-type.mp4" type="video/mp4">